Aymn-Mohd/Enhanced-RNN---LTSM-Based-Network-Intrustion-Detection-using-Federated-Learning/README.md

-# Hybrid RNN-LSTM Network for Intrusion Detection
+# Hybrid RNN-LSTM Network for Intrusion Detection with Federated Learning

 ## Project Overview
 This project implements a hybrid deep learning model combining RNN and LSTM architectures for network intrusion detection.
 The model is designed to detect various types of network attacks using the KDD Cup '99 dataset.
+It supports both standalone and federated learning modes.

 ## Model Architecture
 ```mermaid